1

 How to become an insurance customer service representative?

 To become a dental insurance customer service representative, candidates typically need a high school diploma or equivalent, strong communication skills, and experience with customer service or insurance processes.
-Some employers may prefer familiarity with dental insurance policies and basic computer skills, and on-the-job training is often provided.
+Some employers may prefer familiarity with insurance terminology and basic computer skills, and on-the-job training is often provided.
 Certification is not usually required but can enhance job prospects.

 What is the highest paid customer service job?